Email: Chapter 31A, Article 4

 (b) When a subpoena duces tecum is served upon a custodian of records of any bank in an action or proceeding in which the bank is neither a party nor the place where any cause of action is alleged to have arisen and the subpoena requires the production of all or any part of the records of the bank relating to the conduct of its business with its customers, the bank shall be entitled to a search fee not to exceed $10, together with reimbursement for costs incurred in the copying or other reproduction of any such record or records which have already been reduced to written form, in an amount not to exceed 75 cents per page.
 Any and all such costs shall be borne by the party requesting the production of the record or records.

-(c) Notwithstanding any other provision of this code establishing a statute of limitations for any period greater than five years, any action by or against a bank for any balance, amount, or proceeds from any time, savings or demand deposit account based on the contents of records for which a period of retention or preservation is set forth in section (a) of this section shall be brought within the time for which the record must be retained or preserved.
-If records are retained beyond the period set forth in section (a) of this section or the bank otherwise has information regarding the status of funds held or previously held in any time, savings or demand deposit account, the bank shall provide such information, to the extent permitted by all applicable state and federal privacy laws, upon written request, to anyone with a legal interest in such balance, amount, or proceeds.
-This section does not apply to savings accounts or certificates of deposit established as a result of any legal action for the benefit of a minor.
+(d) If records are retained beyond the period set forth in subsection (a) of this section or the bank otherwise has information regarding the status of funds held or previously held in any time, savings or demand deposit account, the bank shall provide such information, to the extent permitted by all applicable state and federal privacy laws, upon written request, to anyone with a legal interest in such balance, amount, or proceeds.
+This section does not apply to savings accounts or certificates of deposit established as a result of any legal action for the benefit of a minor: Provided, That an action to enforce a demand, savings, or time deposit, including a deposit that is automatically renewable, is barred where the property meets the criteria for abandonment pursuant to §36-8-2(a)(5) of this code.

 §31A-4-36.
 Statement of account to customers; duties of customers; limitations.